ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

   observe those payloads and if the payload is in a separated mode, reports its location to some central service ("crowdsourced network").

-- The owner ("Owner Device") queries the central service ("crowdsourced network") for the location of their accessory.
+- The owner ("Owner Device") queries the central service ("Crowdsourced Network") for the location of their accessory.

 A naive implementation of this design exposes users to considerable privacy risk.
 In particular: